ossf/package-feeds/pkg/feeds/pypi/README.md

 ## Configuration

-No configuration; all package updates are monitored
+No configuration; all package updates are monitored.
+In particular, `FeedOptions.Packages` is not supported
 ```
 feeds:
 - type: pypi-v2